-Further, it is anticipated that cloud computing services for corporations will become widely in use in Japan in the middle-term and competitors listed above may put additional business resources into the cloud computing and outsourcing business which may lead to strong competition including price competition in the near future.
-If we fail to successfully differentiate our services and solutions from these competitors, we would not be able to secure the market share we expect nor achieve the expected future revenue and profit level, or our expected investments in cloud computing services may become inefficient which may adversely affect our financial condition and results of operations.
+Further, it is anticipated that cloud computing services for corporations will become widely in use in Japan in the medium term and competitors listed above may put additional business resources into the cloud computing and outsourcing business which may lead to strong competition including price competition in the near future.
+If we fail to successfully differentiate our services and solutions from these competitors, we may not be able to secure the market share we expect or achieve expected future revenue and profit levels, or we may not recoup our expected investments in cloud computing services, which may adversely affect our financial condition and results of operations.